xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 ## .NET (version 1.9 - 1.13)

-To retrieve agreement metadata for the Microsoft Cloud Agreement:
+To retrieve agreement metadata for the Microsoft Customer Agreement:

 First retrieve the **IAggregatePartner.AgreementDetails** collection and then call the **Get** or **GetAsync** methods.
-Then search for the item within the collection, which corresponds to the Microsoft Cloud Agreement:
+Then search for the item within the collection, which corresponds to the Microsoft Customer Agreement:

 ```csharp
 // IAggregatePartner partnerOperations;